 Do you believe you can have multiple credit scores?
 Are you aware that your income cannot affect your credit score in any case?
 If these statements are news to you, then, you may need to read the rest of this post to get an idea of the top 5 credit score myths and avoid being misled.
+We have everything you need to know about debt consolidation services.

 You should not forget the fact that in Canada there are two credit scoring companies (The TransUnion and Equifax).
 These credit reporting agencies determine credit scores and credit reports for consumers based on the financial information that can be gathered.
 This financial information is supplied by the creditor.
 In most cases, the creditor might not report to one company and avails the financial details about their customers to the other credit scoring agency.